lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

 ## Aggregate (Not yet implemented)

-Once all the component nodes have been computed the next step is to aggregate all the values up.
+Once all the component nodes have been computed, the next step is to aggregate all the values.

-:::note Time Syncing
+:::note Time syncing

-This step only makes sense if the nodes have been time synced.
+This step only makes sense if the nodes have been time-synced.
 That is to say, every impact timestamp and duration snaps to a globally defined grid.
-If that's true then aggregation is a simple matter, if it's not true then aggregation might not make a lot of sense.
+If that's true then aggregation is a simple matter, if it's not true then aggregation might not be appropriate.

 :::

 ## Export (TBD)

 > It is curently only possible to export data as an `ompl` (output yaml).
-Other export options will be implemnted soon.
+Other export options will be implemented soon.

 The final step is to export the graph into a format that has been requested by the end user.

-If a file param has been provided via `-ompl` then we export as a YAML file format, for now this also means we'll be exporting the long hand notation of the IMPL files and not any shorthand.
-If no `-ompl` was provided then we print the results to stdout.
+If a file param has been provided via `-ompl` then we export as a YAML file.
+For now, this also means we'll be exporting the longhand notation of the IMPL files rather than shorthand.
+If no `-ompl` was provided, then we print the results to stdout.

 :::note

-Exporting as a CSV file only makes sense of the nodes have been time synced.
+Exporting as a CSV file only makes sense of the nodes have been time-synced.
 That is to say, every impact timestamp and duration snaps to a globally defined grid.
-If that's true then exporting as a CSV is a simple matter, if it's not true then exporting as a CSV might not make a lot of sense.
+If that's true then exporting as a CSV is a simple matter, if it's not true then exporting as a CSV might not be appropriate.

 :::

-If `-format csv` was specified then instead of outputting a YAML file we output a CSV file with each row being an impact metric for a node in the tree and each column being a specific timestamp and duration.
+If `-format csv` was specified, then instead of outputting a YAML file we output a CSV file, with each row being an impact metric for a node in the tree and each column being a specific timestamp and duration.

 ## Verbosity (not yet implemented)

-The `-verbose` settings in impact exports a version of the graph after each step in the lifecycle process, so we can see how the lifecycle adjusts the graph and help debug any issues.
+The `-verbose` settings in impact export a version of the graph after each step in the lifecycle process.
+This allows us to see how the lifecycle adjusts the graph and helps debug any issues.

-For example with the settings `-ompl path/to/my.yaml` and `-verbose` these files might be output instead.
+For example, with the settings `-ompl path/to/my.yaml` and `-verbose`, the following files might be output instead:

 - `my.yaml`
 - `my.expand-shorthand.yaml`